grnet/BMCManager/README.md

 ## Auto-completion

+>NOTE: Auto-completion is enabled by default when using the snap package.

 The `bmcmanager complete` generates a bash auto-completion script.
 You can use it directly:
 ```bash
 $ . <(bmcmanager complete)